xylztv/frontend/README.md

        |___/                                         |___/
 ```

-Welcome to the repository for xylz.tv!
+Welcome to the repository for xylz.online! (formerly xylz.tv)

 ## Contact